 You want a hospice that provides care in nursing homes and assisted living facilities.

 √ Your dedicated Hospice of the Piedmont care team comes to you wherever you are: at home or in a retirement community, assisted living facility, nursing home, or hospital.

-Choose a hospice with a full team that includes social workers and chaplains on staff.
+Choose a hospice with a full team that includes social workers, chaplains, and art therapists on staff.